SmokeyMcBong/ED_Tool-server/README.md

 * Displays the current server IP address for connecting to using the android device
 * Launch Elite:Dangerous Game option (Only enabled when server is running)
 * Auto-start the server upon running ED_Tool-server (*To be added soon)
-* Lightweight GUI and base code
+* Updated Lightweight GUI and base code
+* ToolTips

 <br />

 Planned Feature's..
 ------------
-* Add Help tips/menu
-* Re-design the UI
-* Make some functions a bit smarter with automation
+* Make some functions a little smarter with automation

 <br />